auth0/auth0-guardian.js/README.md

 });

 ###### error
-Emmited when there is an error on the transaction
+Emitted when there is an error on the transaction

 ```
 transaction.on('error', function(error /* instanceOf GuardianError */) {